TUDelft-CITG/OpenTNSim/book/Intro_draft.rst

 the passing fixed periods of time that represent different processes [ref Team Simpy].
 The outcome of a such a process can be either a triggered event or a non-triggered event.
-When an event is triggered and completed, the procces can be a succes or a failure.
-The failure can be inherent (caused by the process itself) or caused by the interuption of a different process [ref OpenCLSim article].
-In SimPy it is possible to create interdepencies between different processes and thus create a schematisation of a real-world chain of events.
+When an event is triggered and completed, the process can be a success or a failure.
+The failure can be inherent (caused by the process itself) or caused by the interruption of a different process [ref OpenCLSim article].
+In SimPy it is possible to create interdependencies between different processes and thus create a schematisation of a real-world chain of events.

 OpenCLSim builds on SimPy by the addition of maritime-specific
 activities: e.g. loading and unloading of items and the moving and storing of items.
-Furthemore, the addition of components such as, ports, terminals, storage, quays, cranes and vessels, allow for a real-world maritime system to be simulated.
-To increase the usability of these maritime components and acitivities, OpenCLSim utilises so-called *mixin classes*.
-These *mixins* respresent a certain set of parameters that apply to a type of activity or component.
+Furthermore, the addition of components such as, ports, terminals, storage, quays, cranes and vessels, allow for a real-world maritime system to be simulated.
+To increase the usability of these maritime components and activities, OpenCLSim utilises so-called *mixin classes*.
+These *mixins* represent a certain set of parameters that apply to a type of activity or component.
 This makes it easier to configure complex supply chains.
 An example of such a mixin is the mixin *Processor*.
 This class has loading and unloading functions and can be